 The Farmer Training Program is a 6-month, full-time intensive program for aspiring farmers and food systems advocates that provides a hands-on, skill-based education in sustainable agriculture.
 Established in 2011, this full-time program offers participants the unique opportunity to manage their own growing site, take classes from professors and expert farmers, and rotate as workers and learners on successful, diverse farms in the Burlington area.

 Catamount Farm Summer Experience

 This suite of integrated undergraduate PSS courses include study on: sustainable, diversified vegetable production; orchard and vineyard management; and compost ecology and management.
-In 2016, coursework will include the sustainable vegetable farm practicum; advanced agroecology; soil fertility; and compost ecology and management.
+In 2018, coursework will include the sustainable vegetable farm practicum; introduction to soils; ecological landscape design; and compost ecology and management.

 Last modified October 11 2017 08:47 AM